 Security is probably the biggest concern.
 It is not a car that you can just leave and go shopping.
 You will have to install some additional security measures for your peace of mind.
 Getting in the vehicle is a child’s play with the soft top; and even the locks of the front doors aren’t that thief proof or provide peace of mind.
 You will have to definitely get some more additional security measures; like gear lock, chor-switch, steering lock or even a tire lock.

 The steering wheel is off-center forcing you to hold it with your hands slightly to the left.
 Finding a perfect driving position too is tricky.
 If you slide the seats a little too much, you will have to stretch out for the steering wheel and gear lever; which will start hurting your shoulders after some time.
 If you slide it forward to find a resting position for your arms; you will have to keep your knees bent.
 Springs under the rear seats stick out; which can cause hurt if you are not careful, a hazard with kids and family.
 Things I mentioned here are just a few over the top of my head.
 If you look closely, this list can be endless.

 Is Mahindra Thar Worth Buying?

 So in the end, to answer the three questions,

 - Can Thar be used for city driving, absolutely Yes.
 The company promotes it as an off-roader but it is a bliss to drive it even on the city roads.

-I hope this information was helpful.
-If you have any further questions, please feel free to ask in the comments section below and I would be glad to answer.
+I hope this information regarding Mahindra Thar was helpful.
+Once again, it was an honest to the point review.
+I totally still love my Thar but cannot really ignore the problems that come with it.
+If you have any further questions, please feel free to ask in the comments section below; or at our Community Forum; and I will be glad to answer.